Back | Home | Aller à version française

 At the slightest deviation, an indexation shows or does not show.
 Includes or excludes.
 Excludes insofar as it includes.
 In short, it is oppositive and exclusive by nature.
 Saying yes or no. Yes therefore no. This or not-this.
 Here or there.
 Acting or not acting.
 According to the rhythm of the gesture and the voice, it can even specify: almost that, almost not that; rather here, rather there.
 It is mainly the indexation that, applying to indicia, makes segmentarizing and transversalizing Homo give rise to things-performances-in-situation-in-the-circumstance-over-a-horizon <1B3>.
 Symptomatically, the negation of the verb in French exploits the two major indexes, the point and the step: "il n'y en a point (punctum, point)", meaning “there is none”, and "il n'y en a pas (passum, step)", meaning “there are not any”.

-In other terms, the index, even before mathematizing, opens the field of logic, meaning negation, exclusion, affirmation, choice and interrogation, with their reciprocal inferences.
+In other terms, the index, even before it mathematizes, opens the field of logic, meaning negation, exclusion, affirmation, choice and interrogation, with their reciprocal inferences.
 Logical calculation, just like mathematical calculation, is before all a calculation of indexations, or "indications" according to the words of Spencer-Brown.
 We will note that the same Latin root "jus" also gave us judgement, judge, justice, just (exact).
-Between her hands, Justice holds the scales, the most indexating of utensils: no/yes, bad/good, ugly/beautiful, true/false.
-Urteil, the German word for judgement also indicates the sharing (teilen) that characterises every judgement, of logic and right, and presents this sharing as fundamental, radical, first (Ur-).
+Between its hands, Justice holds the scales, the most indexating of utensils: no/yes, bad/good, ugly/beautiful, true/false.
+Urteil, the German word for judgement also indicates the sharing (teilen) that characterizes every judgement, of logic and law, and presents this sharing as fundamental, radical, first (Ur-).

 5D.
 The semiotic of the index